-A bundle ID otherwise known as a package in Android is the unique identifier for all Android apps.
-It needs to be unique as when you upload it to Google Play it identifies and publishes your app use the package name as the unique app identification.
+A bundle ID, which is known as a package in Android, is the unique identifier for all Android apps.
+It needs to be unique as when you upload it to Google Play it identifies and publishes your app using the package name as the unique app identification.

-You will not be able to upload an APK to the store which has the same package as another app already in the store.
+You will not be able to upload an APK to the store, which has the same package as another app which is in the store.

-When you bundle ID is ready add it to the Unity application setting and to the AndroidManifest.xml.
+When your bundle ID is ready, add it to the Unity application setting and to the AndroidManifest.xml.

-Here is screenshot of required setting in Unity.
+Here is a screenshot of required setting in Unity.

 You can build your signed apk file now.
 Just press build button.

-Note: You should have latest android SDK on your computer, to make Unity able build apk file.
+Note: You should have the latest android SDK on your computer, to make Unity be able to build an apk file.

-Note: Android plugin should be included to your application, if you will build signed application without plugin included, application will not have permissions to use billing.
+Note: Android plugin should be included to your application.
+If you build signed application without plugin included, application will not have permissions to use billing.